 La Stampa restaurant and AIB enter settlement talks

-Owner Louis Murray argued he had agreement with bank to permit consensual sale to meet debt
+Owner Louis Murray argued he agreed with bank to permit consensual sale to meet debt

 Talks in the case taken by former La Stampa restaurant owner Louis Murray have achieved a “conditional basis for a settlement”, the High Court has heard.